dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Centralized Service-Level Access Control with external PDP

-This pattern extends the previous one and aims to address not only the "Hardcoded Rules," "Code Against the Role," and policy governance issues from the "Decentralized Service-Level Access Control" pattern, but also the limitation of "Limited Auditability".
+This pattern extends the previous one and aims to address not only the "Hardcoded Rules," "Code Against the Role," and policy governance issues from the "Decentralized Service-Level Access Control" pattern, but also the limitation of "Limited auditability".
 As before, policies are managed centrally - meaning they are defined independently of the service code, typically in a shared repository and subject to versioning, review, and approval processes.
 However, unlike the previous pattern where evaluation happens locally via an embedded PDP, here access decisions are made by an external PDP.
 "External" in this context means that the PDP is not embedded within the service but runs as a separate service, which the microservices communicate with at runtime.
 This PDP may be shared across a domain (in domain driven design sense), scoped to a business unit, or truly central depending on organizational needs.

 ![Centralized Service-Level Access Control with external PDP](../assets/Centralized_Service_Level_Access_Control_with_external_PDP.svg)